With a master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

-Instead of washing by hand, nowadays dishes go straight into the dishwasher, where they wait until the dishwasher is full.
+Instead of washing by hand, nowadays, dishes go straight into the dishwasher, where they wait until the dishwasher is full.
 After washing, the satisfaction of sparkling glasses isn't nearly as strong as it used to be, neither do they seem as clean, but now most of us are adults with a job, so a dishwasher has become a necessity.
 And the dishes do get clean enough.

-Thankfully, washing full loads in the right dishwasher uses less water than washing by hand (see chart below) and the newer dishwashers use much less electricity too, both of which save money on utilities.
+Thankfully, washing full loads in the right dishwasher uses less water than washing by hand (see chart below), and the newer dishwashers use much less electricity too, both of which save money on utilities.
 So there's a benefit in addition to convenience.
 There aren't many householders left who don't use either large or small dishwashers.

-Dishwashers come in all sizes, from huge, conveyor belt types for hotels and large restaurants to tiny, counter top types for singles living in apartments.
+Dishwashers come in all sizes, from huge, conveyor belt types for hotels and large restaurants to tiny countertop types for singles living in apartments.
 Pictured here is a commercial dishwasher used mostly in restaurants and hotels.
 It operates via conveyor belt, rather than being hand loaded, which reduces the number of hours needed to hire kitchen assistants (good for the hotel, not so good for the employees).

-Once families and then singles started seeing the benefits to using dishwashers, engineers started designing different sizes for different uses.
+Once families and then singles started seeing the benefits of using dishwashers, engineers started designing different sizes for different uses.
 Now you can even buy dishwashers on wheels.
 Here is a quick history showing how dishwashers evolved.

-Mechanical dishwashers were first designed in the late 1880s and were hand cranked.
+Mechanical dishwashers were first designed in the late 1880s and were hand-cranked.
 Models with permanent plumbing were designed in the 1920s.
 Electrical drying was added in the 1940s.
-By the 1970s dishwashers had become common in residences.
+By the 1970s, dishwashers had become common in residences.
 Today 60–65% of homes contain dishwashers.

-In 2003 the US Department of Energy established a minimum efficiency standard—2.3 kWh of energy per load.
+In 2003, the US Department of Energy established a minimum efficiency standard—2.3 kWh of energy per load.
 Today's efficient dishwashers use a quarter of that, averaging only 0.8 kWh per load.

 Most dishwashers have push-button controls located on the outside of the door.
-This is where you would select the types of cycles you want, whether or not to increase water temperature, and the hours to delay the start time, if you want to have it start later.
+This is where you would select the types of cycles you want, whether or not to increase water temperature, and the hours to delay the start time if you want to have it start later.

 Just inside the door are the soap and rinse solution dispensers.
-Usually there are three dispenser cups—one for pre-rinse soap, one for soap for the regular wash, and the third for a rinse solution that prevents spots on glasses.
+Usually, there are three dispenser cups—one for pre-rinse soap, one for soap for the regular wash, and the third for a rinse solution that prevents spots on glasses.

 Many modern dishwashers have water temperature boosters to take water from the normal 120 degrees up to 150 or even 170 degrees.
 With the combination of the hot water and intense spray, grime is washed off the dishes easily, negating the need to rinse before washing.
 This can save a lot of water.

 Note that this does not mean sterilizing.
-For dishes to be sterilized, water would have to be heated to 250 degrees and no dishwasher does that.
-Some dishwashers "sanitize", but that's a lower temperature.
+For dishes to be sterilized, water would have to be heated to 250 degrees, and no dishwasher does that.
+Some dishwashers "sanitize," but that's a lower temperature.

-Inside most home dishwashers there are two trays—the lower one for plates, pans, and silverware, the upper one for glasses, cups, small dishes, and plastics.
+Inside most home dishwashers, there are two trays—the lower one for plates, pans, and silverware, the upper one for glasses, cups, small dishes, and plastics.

-In modern dishwashers each tray has its own spray arm that jets water into the dishes while spinning around so all dishes are covered.
+In modern dishwashers, each tray has its own spray arm that jets water into the dishes while spinning around so all dishes are covered.
 The pressure of water being forced into the spray arms is what causes them to spin.
 These spray arms trade off with each other in order to cut down on noise.